Churtified/odin-recipes/README.md

 # odin-recipes

-In this project, I'll be building a basic recipe website.
+In this project I'll be building a basic recipe website.
 Currently it has a bit of basic styling, nothing fancy.
 Will be adding new recipes as I go.